developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/re2x/notification/index.md

 ## Overview
 The Notification Module is used to control the notification objects such as the LEDs, beeper and pager on the device.
 While some devices are equipped more than one of a given object type, most have multiple LEDs, a single beeper and a single pager.

 To control notification objects, it is first necessary to query the device to discover which objects are available.
 This is done using the Enumerate method and `EnumNotificationsEvent`, which returns a unique identifier for each available notification to be used to set the notification state.
-Notifications can be set as "on," "off" or "cycling." with the behavior of 'on' or 'off' notification objects self explanatory; when set to cyclic LEDs will flash for the specified number of times whereas the beeper and pager will only activate once for the specified duration.
+Notifications can be set as "on," "off" or "cycling."
+The behavior of "on" or "off" notification objects is self explanatory; when set to cycling, LEDs will flash the specified number of times, whereas a beeper or pager will activate only once for the specified duration.

 ##Syntax